top of page

 Located in the heart of Botswana, Botala Plastics is a trusted leader in manufacturing high-quality compostable products designed to replace traditional plastics.
 Under the leadership of Imran Haddad and Parul Sharma, we are committed to driving real environmental change by offering innovative, sustainable alternatives that break down completely and leave no harmful waste behind.

-Our mission is simple: to eliminate plastic pollution and reduce our carbon footprint while providing reliable, planet-friendly solutions for everyday use.
-At Botala, we believe sustainability and convenience should go hand in hand—ensuring our products are as practical as they are environmentally responsible.
+At Botala, we believe sustainability and convenience should go hand in hand — ensuring our products are as practical as they are environmentally responsible.

 Zaara_H._A_vertical_collage_showing_the_devastating_effects_6049fade-0852-430d-b2b0-ef141ac24f40.png